valzzu/Mesh-Tab/README.md

 ## Target Stages

 - **Stage 1:** An ESP32-based touchscreen node designed for the new "Fancy UI" by mverch🇩🇪, with an emphasis on keeping costs low.
 - **Stage 2:** A hybrid node that combines ESP32 and nRF chips on the same board.
-The ESP32 will serve as the GPU for graphics processing while the screen is active, and the nRF chip will handle LoRa communication for efficient performance.
+The ESP32 will serve as the GPU for the UI while the screen is active, along with touchscreen control.
+The nRF chip will handle LoRa communication for efficient performance.
 Once the screen times out, the ESP32 will enter sleep mode, with the nRF chip maintaining Meshtastic functionality.
 - **Stage 3:** A fully nRF-based node with an eInk screen, aiming to incorporate a custom-made UI (not yet developed).

 ## Stage 1: Target Hardware